 DERAGH CAMPBELL 12:18

 Yeah, just ready to be together and be in this thoughtful space.
 It's a very nice contrast.
-But one of the last films [LAUGHS] that I, that I saw was as Sergey Loznitsa’s….
+But one of the last films [LAUGHS] that I saw was as Sergey Loznitsa’s….

 Oh, State Funeral.